maria11129/Escape-room-discord-bot/README.md

 a Discord bot that simulates a virtual escape room experience, where users must solve puzzles, riddles, and challenges to escape a themed room within a set time limit.

+(work is still in progress !! its not done yet)

 ### **Features:**

 1. **Room Themes:** Offer multiple themed rooms, such as a detective's office, a sci-fi laboratory, or a medieval castle.
 Each room would have its unique storyline, puzzles, and challenges.